diogoaltoe/openai-python/README.md

 This project provide the below features:
 - `OpenAI Chat`
   - "Given a list of messages comprising a conversation, the model will return a response."
+- `Token Counter`
+  - Counts how many tokens exist in the input, estimate the output tokens, and then select a proper model to use it.

 ## Installation